Jonathan Smith (American football coach)

-Jonathan Charles Smith (born January 18, 1979) is an American college football coach who is currently the head coach at Oregon State University.
-He was previously the co-offensive coordinator and quarterbacks coach for the Washington Huskies.
-He arrived in Seattle in 2014 as part of the staff of new head coach Chris Petersen.
-As a player, he was a four-year starter at quarterback at Oregon State in Corvallis under head coaches Mike Riley and Dennis Erickson.
+Jonathan Charles Smith (born January 18, 1979) is an American college football coach who is currently the head coach at Michigan State University.
+He was previously the head coach for six seasons at his alma mater, Oregon State University.
+As a player, he was a four-year starter at quarterback for the Beavers under head coaches Mike Riley and Dennis Erickson.

-Smith was previously the quarterbacks coach for two seasons at Boise State, also under Petersen, and the offensive coordinator for two seasons at Montana.
-He was the quarterbacks coach for six seasons (2004–2009) at Idaho under three head coaches: Nick Holt, Erickson, and Robb Akey.
-Prior to his tenure with the Vandals in Moscow, Smith was a graduate assistant at his alma mater in 2002 and 2003 under Erickson and Riley.

 Early years

 Born in Pasadena, California, Smith graduated from Glendora High School in east Los Angeles County in 1997.
 He went north to play college football at Oregon State, and was originally a walk-on under head coach Mike Riley.

 Smith was a four-year starter for the Beavers at quarterback, taking over midway through his redshirt freshman season in 1998 and maintaining the job through his senior season in 2001.
 As a junior in 2000 under Dennis Erickson, he led the Beavers to their greatest season in school history.
 The Beavers finished 11–1, a school record for wins, and won a share of their first conference title in 36 years, and finished the season ranked fourth in the country.
 His wide receivers on the team included future NFL players Chad Johnson and T. J. Houshmandzadeh.
 Smith was the MVP of the Fiesta Bowl.